virtushawk/SimpleWebProject/README.md

 * Change password / mail
 * Switch languages

+The functionality of the blocked user is the same as that of the guest.

 **Administrator**

 The administrator's functionality includes the functionality of all other types of users, as well as: